 The additional training accepted by HUD in order to attend the UPCS class will vary.
 They are open to many different experiences and training certifications.
 Be sure to ask your potential inspector what their unique qualifications might be.

 You should also ask about their commitment to continuing education.
-This can be essential for keeping up with the modern home construction standards.
+This can be essential for keeping up with modern home construction standards.

 HUD Home Inspection Wrap Up

 A HUD home inspection isn’t necessarily a requirement to purchase one of these homes, but every prospective home buyer should consider enlisting the help of a professional inspector.
 This can help you to get a feel for the basic safety and sanitation of the property.

 Without the walkthrough, you might end up purchasing a home that will require a substantial financial investment to transform it into a habitable state.